dmurfet/dmurfet.github.io/index.markdown

 Australian productivity growth through new forms of perceptual and cognitive automation.

-We are looking for highly-motivated students to join our group, at either Master's or PhD level.
+**We are looking for highly-motivated students to join our group**, at either Master's or PhD level.
 You can be interested in anything from the engineering aspect of deep learning, all the way through to the algebraic geometry and statistics of neural networks.